isayev/ASE_ANI/examples/README.md

-## Jupyter Notebook examples how to perform basic computatioal tasks with ANI potential and ASE
+## Jupyter Notebook examples how to perform basic computational tasks with ANI potential and ASE

 * ensemble_molecular_dynamics.ipynb - running simple MD NVT simulations
 * geometry_and_thermochemistry.ipynb - basic geometry minimisation and thermochemistry in harmonic approximation